Skip to main content

 This is a very large insurance company so one of their business partners is “Claims Processing”.
 Now, put yourself in that seat.
 Do either of these internal siloed measurements resonate with the person who is processing claims?
 The answer?
 “No”!

 In order to get to real OUTCOMES, that deliver VALUE we must get out of “IT”.
 The measurements in the first example may or may not RESULT in VALUE!
 How do we know what VALUE is?
-Quantify the OUTCOMES from the customer perspective!
+Quantify the OUTCOMES from the customer's perspective!
 Therefore; a better example to identify and quantify outcomes here might be:

 When two hurricanes hit the United States few insurance organizations were able to manage the volume of requests for processing claims in a timely way for their consumers.
-This example is a quantified customer OUTCOME that is sure to deliver VALUE for the service provider, the business customer and the external consumer!
+This example is a quantified customer OUTCOME that is sure to deliver VALUE for the service provider, the business customer, and the external consumer!
 Once OUTCOMES are identified the service provider can then determine what the low-level metrics and measurements in the value stream should be to meet that “QUANTIFIED OUTCOME”.

 Educate & Inspire…